 Application ID: 32331

-For structural mechanics, you have the possibility to either completely define the material model in a domain, or to add an inelastic strain contribution to an elastic material.
+For structural mechanics, you have the possibility to either completely define the material model in a domain, or to add an inelastic strain contribution to a built-in elastic material.

-This technology makes it possible to program your own material models and distribute such models as add-ons.
+This technology makes it possible to program your own material models and distribute compiled versions of such models as add-ons.

 This model example illustrates applications of this type that would nominally be built using the following products:

 however, additional products may be required to completely define and model it.
 Furthermore, this example may also be defined and modeled using components from the following product combinations:

 - COMSOL Multiphysics® and

 - either the MEMS Module, or Structural Mechanics Module

 The combination of COMSOL® products required to model your application depends on several factors and may include boundary conditions, material properties, physics interfaces, and part libraries.
 Particular functionality may be common to several products.
 To determine the right combination of products for your modeling needs, review the Specification Chart and make use of a free evaluation license.
 The COMSOL Sales and Support teams are available for answering any questions you may have regarding this.